-Those who are interested in attending conferences in 2017 should consider submitting an application for a travel grant.
-This is a competitive program, and 2017 grants will not exceed $2,000 USD.
+Those who are interested in attending conferences during the second half of 2017 should now consider submitting an application for a travel grant.
+This is a competitive program, and 2017 individual grants will not exceed $2,000 USD.

+The next deadline for applications is 30 June 2017.
 The guidelines for awarding grants are available at http://www.biometricsociety.org/wp-content/uploads/2017/02/Guidelines-for-Travel-Awards-in-Non-IBC-Years-revised-2014.11.17-PD-Edits_DK.doc.
 To apply, click here: http://www.biometricsociety.org/regional-travel-grant-application/.
-We look forward to receiving applicants from members in your Region!
+We look forward to receiving applications from members in your Region!

 2017 Membership Renewal Season